Reimnop/FlexFramework/README.md

 # FlexFramework
- A flexible and existensible game framework
+ A flexible and extensible game framework